Join MBBA as an Aspiring Innkeeper

 Running a Bed & Breakfast for Dummies

 Learn to * Choose a location and make it your own * Create a profitable business plan * Decorate and renovate your property * Market your property for maximum occupancy.
-Authored by Mary White, President, BnBFinder.com.
+Authored by Mary White, former president of BnBFinder.com.